Hevia/awesome-ccai-tutorials/README.md

 If you would like to add a link please open up a pull request!

 ### Legend:
-📓 - Notebook
+- 📓 : Notebook
-💾 - Dataset
+- 💾 : Dataset

 ## Atmospheric Physics